 At Weekdone, we believe in the importance of evolving and constantly improving ourselves.
 We try and provide the most practical content possible, so you can use it to evolve and improve the way you work.
-That is why we interviewed Joanne Trotta, Founder and Managing Partner of Leaders Edge Inc. Leaders Edge is a coaching and training service for all leaders interested in improving themselves and their companies.
+That is why we interviewed Joanne Trotta, Founder and Managing Partner of Leaders Edge Inc to help us conduct a case study in SMART goal setting.
+Leaders Edge is a coaching and training service for all leaders interested in improving themselves and their companies.

 Joanne has been a leader for a long time and she is well-experienced in both B2B and B2C services.
 We spoke about her experiences in running a team, setting the right goals, and getting the results you need.
 As she said: “Doing your homework before you set goals and objectives will go a long way in helping you and your people achieve them.”